hmrc/income-tax-mtd-changelog/README.md

 ---

-### 1 February 2026
+### 2 February 2026

 #### Business Details API

-Existing versions 1.0 and 2.0 updated in Production with the following changes:
+Existing versions 1.0 and 2.0 updated in Sandbox and Production with the following changes:

 ##### Removed

-Remove the field `accountingType` for the following endpoints:
+Remove the deprecated field `accountingType` for the following endpoint:

 - Retrieve Business Details